 They will then tell you that ketosis is dangerous.

 The difference between the two conditions is a matter of volume and flow rate*:

 *See this reference paper.

-Here's a table with actual numbers to help show the differences in magnitude:
+Here's a table of the actual numbers to show the differences in magnitude:

 Here's a more detailed explanation:

 Fact 1: Every human body maintains the blood and cellular fluids within a very narrow range between being too acidic (low pH) and too basic (high pH).
 If the blood pH gets out of the normal range, either too low or too high, big problems happen.

 Fact 2: The human pancreas is an organ which secretes insulin, a hormone that helps the body manage blood sugar and fat storage.
 Without insulin, the body cannot utilize glucose for fuel in the cells, AND cannot store fat in the fat cells.

 This is why one of the symptoms of Type 1 diabetes is unexplained weight loss.
 Type 1 diabetics have pancreatic damage which results in a complete lack of insulin production, and as a consequence, their fat cells have no insulin message telling them to "hold on to those fatty acids".

 Without that message from insulin, large quantities of fatty acids flow out of the fat cells and are broken down in the liver into a ketone body called acetoacetic acid which is then converted to two other circulation ketone bodies, beta-hydroxybutyrate and acetone.